 The Lifeline Program

 Access Wireless provides mobile phone service to income-eligible residents as part of the government-funded Lifeline Assistance program.
-Lifeline is intended to help individuals experiencing financial hardship to stay connected to family members, schools and child care providers, as well as be reachable to potential employers and have a means of communicating in case of emergency.
+Lifeline is intended to help individuals experiencing financial hardship stay connected to family members, schools and child care providers, as well as be reachable to potential employers and have a means of communicating in case of an emergency.
 The valuable service that Lifeline provides is designed to be a bridge for those striving for self-sufficiency.

 Access Wireless provides customers with a free mobile phone and a free monthly allotment of minutes/text messages/data each month.
 For more details on what is included with Access Wireless, please click here.